canonical/k8s-snap/docs/src/snap/reference/troubleshooting.md

 ### Explanation

-In classic confinment mode, {{product}} uses the default containerd paths.
+In classic confinement mode, {{product}} uses the default containerd paths.
 This means that a {{product}} installation will conflict with any existing system configuration where containerd is already installed.
 For example, if you have Docker installed, or another Kubernetes distribution